Jim Piddock: Later work

 Piddock appeared in 2012's The Five-Year Engagement, which starred Jason Segel and Emily Blunt, playing Blunt's father, The Cold Light of Day starring Henry Cavill, Bruce Willis and Sigourney Weaver, 1915, Kill Your Friends, and The Dictator with Sacha Baron Cohen.'

 In August 2012, it was announced that Piddock would be co-writing, acting, and producing a new TV comedy series with Christopher Guest for HBO and the BBC titled Family Tree.
 The show subsequently aired in 2013.

 On 13 October 2016, Mascots, which he also co-wrote with Guest, stars in, and produced, premiered on Netflix.
 Since then he has appeared in several television shows, including Modern Family, Designated Survivor, Get Shorty, Training Day, Blunt Talk, and The Royals.

 In 2021, he played Captain Carradine in the film Haunting of the Queen Mary, which was shot in the UK and the US and released in 2023.

+Most recently, Piddock played the role of the head of MI6 in the second season of the FOX comedy Going Dutch, starring Denis Leary, which is due to be released in early 2026.